Master of Civic Design

 A Master of Civic Design (MCD) is a postgraduate academic master degree in Town and Regional Planning awarded by the University of Liverpool, England.
 The degree level is equivalent to a Master of Arts or Master of Science postgraduate degree in alternative disciplines.

 The degree (MCD) is unique in that it is the only taught postgraduate degree with that label.
-The University of Liverpool's Department of Civic Design is the world's first planning school, and as such the MCD label uniquely identifies graduates from the department.
+The University of Liverpool's Department of Civic Design was the world's first planning school, and as such the MCD label uniquely identifies graduates from the department.
+In 2022 the MCD celebrated its Platinum Jubiliee.

 The degree is a taught programme of study that enables students from a wide range of undergraduate degree backgrounds to embark on a career of professional practice in town planning and related fields.
-The degree is typically studied as a two-years full-time programme with full accreditation from the Royal Town Planning Institute, giving licentiate membership of the Royal Town Planning Institute.
+The degree is typically studied as a one year full-time or two year part-time programme with full accreditation from the Royal Town Planning Institute Royal Town Planning Institute.

+There are currently two versions of the MCD which both carry full accreditation from the RTPI.